About Me

 Growing Up in Senegal

-Born and raised in Dakar, Senegal.
-Early exposure to practical problem-solving and seeing how systems work (or break) in resource-constrained environments.
+Born and raised by my grandmother in Dakar, Senegal.
+Early exposure to practical problem-solving and seeing how systems work (or break) in resource-constrained environments shaped my engineering mindset.

 ✈️